muratk3n/thirdwave/en/2019/05/slippage.md

 Since molecules are much more efficient energy carriers (and be converted into electricity easily through FCs), why have a seperate electric grid at all?
 There could be pipes going to everywhere.
-All these electric cable lines could be a collosal waste.
+All these electric cable lines could be a collosal waste. #killTheGrid